 Namibia itinerary: Self-drive family safari

-If you have ever considered a family Safari but are unsure where to go and how to start then check out our Namibia itinerary.
-The country is just amazing and very family friendly.
+If you have ever considered a family Safari but are unsure where to go and how to start, then check out our self-drive safari in Namibia, Botswana and Zimbabwe.
+This tour was just amazing and very family friendly.
 We organised our Namibia & Botswana self drive family Safari through Namibia tours and safaris.
 Heres where we went, what we did & how we did it!

 I’ve also created a list of our top tips to help you in your planning.
 Click here

 Arriving in Namibia

 First we had an early morning flight from Cape Town to Windhoek and where we met our car hire representative.
 He suggested organising our SIM cards at the airport and waited patiently while we got them.
 It was good advice as the rest of our day was very hectic.

 We then drove to the car hire rental office.
 After going through the necessary paperwork as well as the do’s and dont’s we were shown around our 4WD with rooftop tents.
 We were provided with all the necessary requirements (including sleeping bags, cutlery and a fridge).